What is a drawdown lifetime mortgage?

 What are the advantages of a drawdown lifetime mortgage?

-- Interest doesn't mount up as quickly – because you only pay interest on the amount of cash you release, rather than the total sum in your reserve
+- Less interest to pay – You only pay interest on the amount of cash you release, rather than the total sum in your reserve.
+So the total interest owed builds up more slowly.

-- Flexible access to tax-free cash – you can take it as and when it suits you, and it's yours to spend as you wish
+- Flexible access to tax-free cash – You decide to take it as and when it suits you.
+And it's yours to spend as you wish.

-- Maintain home ownership – so you can benefit from any future increase in value
+- Maintain home ownership – So you can benefit from any future increase in value.
+(This also applies to lump sum lifetime mortgages.)

-- No monthly repayment – the loan and interest are repaid when your home is sold, either when you pass away or move into long-term care
+- No monthly repayment – The loan and interest are repaid when your home is sold, either when you pass away or move into long-term care.
+(This also applies to lump sum lifetime mortgages.)

-- Choose to make repayments if you wish – certain equity release products allow you to make repayments to lessen the cost of your borrowing.
-This will lessen the amount of interest you pay over the lifetime of your loan
+- Choose to make repayments if you wish – Certain equity release products allow you to make repayments to lessen the cost of your borrowing.
+This will lessen the amount of interest you pay over the lifetime of your loan.
+(This also applies to lump sum lifetime mortgages.)

-- No negative equity guarantee – this protection means you can never leave your family in debt with equity release.
-However, a lifetime mortgage may result in limited or no property equity remaining, and will reduce your financial options in the future
+- No negative equity guarantee – This feature is available with products that are fully compliant with the Equity Release Council’s standards.
+This protection means you can never leave your family in debt with equity release.
+However, a lifetime mortgage may result in limited or no property equity remaining, and will reduce your financial options in the future.
+(This also applies to lump sum lifetime mortgages.)

-- Moving house is still possible – just as long as the home you're moving to meets the criteria of your lender
+- Moving house is still possible – Just as long as the home you're moving to meets the criteria of your lender.
+(This also applies to lump sum lifetime mortgages.)

 What are the disadvantages of a drawdown lifetime mortgage?

-- Equity release can reduce what you leave as an inheritance – which means you will leave less money for your loved ones
+- Equity release can reduce what you leave as an inheritance – Which means you will leave less money for your loved ones.
+(This applies to all kinds of equity release.)

-- Interest rates can be slightly higher – when compared to some other types of lifetime mortgage
+- Interest rates can be slightly higher – This is compared to some other types of lifetime mortgage, although it isn't always the case.

-- Different interest rates can apply to new withdrawals – depending on the prevailing interest rates at the time and they may be greater than your initial rates
+- Different interest rates can apply to new withdrawals – This depends on the prevailing interest rates at the time and they may be greater than your initial rates.

-- There can be limits – to the number of times money can be released in one year
+- There can be limits – You may be limited in the number of times money can be released in one year.

 How much does it cost?